 Private Car Deliveries / Collections

-Private cars with deliveries for halls should use the underground car parks and make use of the goods service lifts.
+Private car deliveries for halls should use the underground car parks and make use of the goods service lifts.
 During build-up and breakdown, cars and vans up to 1.90m high are permitted in P1/2/3/4.
 Vans up to 2.70m high are only permitted in P4.
 Other vehicles must register at the P20 buffer area and will be directed to the RAI loading area.
-Private cars are not allowed on the RAI loading terraces, except when a vehicle is higher than 1.90m or the goods are very heavy or bulky.
-These vehicles should proceed to the P20 buffer area where they will be re-directed.
-The same rules for unloading on the RAI loading terraces as for other delivery vehicles (as above) will then apply.
+Private cars are not allowed on the RAI loading terraces, except when a vehicle is higher than 1.90m or the goods are heavy or bulky.
+Such vehicles should proceed to the P20 buffer area where they will be re-directed.
+Same rules for unloading on the RAI terraces as for other delivery vehicles (as above) will then apply.